Battle of Newtown: Haudenosaunee and British casualties

-Major Butler reported five of his Rangers killed or taken and three wounded as well as five killed and nine wounded among the Iroquois.
+Major Butler reported five of his Rangers killed or taken and three wounded as well as five killed and nine wounded among the Haudenosaunee.
 American sources reported two prisoners taken, and twelve dead natives including a woman.

 Legacy

 In 1973 the Newtown Battlefield National Historic Landmark was established by the federal government, recognizing its significant history.
 The Landmark encompasses nearly 2100 acre in the towns of Ashland, Chemung and Elmira.
 Today, the site of the battle is partially obscured by the Wellsburg exit of Interstate 86 and New York State Route 17.
 Several roadside signs in the vicinity of the interchange mark various troop locations.

 To commemorate the battle's 100th anniversary in 1879, a small parcel of land atop what is now known as Sullivan Hill was donated to create Newtown Battlefield Park.
 A 40 foot fieldstone tower was built.
 This tower collapsed during a thunderstorm on August 30, 1911.
 That same year, 15 acre of land including the park was deeded to the State of New York and named the Newtown Battlefield Reservation.
 A new 80 foot granite obelisk monument was erected and dedicated in 1912.
 Further expansion eventually resulted in the creation of the 372 acre Newtown Battlefield State Park.

 The American Battlefield Trust and its partners have acquired and preserved an additional 68 acre of the battlefield adjacent to the Newtown Battlefield State Park.
 In an effort to incorporate the Newtown Battlefield site into the National Park System, Congressional resolution H.R.
 6866, which directed Secretary of the Interior Dirk Kempthorne to conduct a special resource study to evaluate the significance of the Newtown Battlefield and the suitability and feasibility of its inclusion in the National Parks System, was put forth for consideration by Congressman Randy Kuhl.
 The bill stalled in January 2009 after being referred to the Subcommittee on National Parks, Forests and Public Lands.